-Whether you’re a manager, an HR professional, or an employee, it’s crucial to understand the different leadership styles and their impact on the workplace.
-And one typical leadership style is autocratic leadership, where the leader exercises full control and authority over decision-making without seeking input, opinions, or feedback from subordinates.
-But does autocratic leadership still work in today’s modern workplaces?
+Whether you're a manager, an HR professional, or an employee, it's crucial to understand the different leadership styles and their impact on the workplace.
+One typical leadership style is autocratic leadership or authoritarian leadership, where the leader exercises full control and authority over decision-making without seeking input, opinions, or feedback from subordinates.
+But does autocratic leadership still work in today's modern workplaces?

 Let's take a closer look.